 To ensure the continuous calibration of human scorers, CAE has also developed the E-Verification system for its online scoring interface.
 This system calibrates scorers by having them evaluate previously-scored responses, or "Verification Papers," throughout the scoring process.
+Designed to improve and streamline scoring, the E-Verification system periodically substitutes student responses provide.
+Each of three question sets represents a skill area: Scientific and Quantitative Reasoning (10 questions), Critical Reading and Evaluation (10 questions), and Critique an Argument (5 questions).
+Because some question sets may be more difficult than others, the subscores for each category are adjusted to account for these differences and reported on a common scale.
+See Appendix J, Scaling Procedures, for more information about the scaling process.

-Designed to improve and streamline scoring, the E-Verification system periodically substitutes student responses with Verification Papers.
+with Verification Papers.
 These papers are not flagged for the scorers, and the system does not indicate when scorers have successfully evaluated them.
 However, if a scorer fails to assess a series of Verification Papers accurately, that scorer is targeted for additional coaching in a remediation process or is permanently removed from scoring.